 My general research area is computer systems and I have worked on various aspects of hardware modeling, design, implementation, optimization, and applications.
-I have co-authored more than 145 papers in various IEEE and ACM sponsored conferences and journals.
 I am also a co-author of a book published by Morgan Claypool under the Synthesis Lectures Series on photonic interconnects for computer architects.

 Here is a summary of some of my key accomplishments.

 - Asynchronous Design: As part of my Ph.D. dissertation I developed a hardware description language (called hopCP) based on Communicating Sequential Processes and a high-level synthesis tool for compiling hopCP specifications into asynchronous circuits implemented on a FPGA.
 Later at UC Davis, along with my students I developed a library for self-timed circuits, DCT processors, and the microarchitecture of one of the first asynchronous superscalar processor.

 - Computer Architecture: We designed and evaluated tile-based multicore processors under the framework called Synchroscalar .
 The main contribution of this work was understanding the trade-offs between the granularity of a tile (or core) and the power and performance.
 We were one of the early research groups (in 2008) to show the potential of WDM (wavelength division multiplexing) based optical interconnects to overcome the memory bottleneck in modern processors.
 We followed this up with the design of new topologies for on-chip photonic interconnects and a detailed study of resilience issues in micro-ring resonator based photonic networks.
 More recently, we demonstrated the potential of photonic interconnects in die-stacked systems.